 These meetings are the primary mechanism at which pupils' academic and pastoral needs are discussed and interventions initiated.
-A Key Stage 3 and Key Stage 4 meeting is held each week with both the SEN and Safeguarding team in attendance.
-A range of data is used to inform decisions and identify pupils who need any additional support.
+A Key Stage 3 and Key Stage 4 meeting is held fortnightly with both the SEN and Safeguarding team in attendance.
+A range of data is used to inform decisions and identify pupils who need any additional support, and these interventions are regularly monitored and reviewed.
+Parents will receive information about the interventions that their child is receiving.